 Requirements: Must be 40” tall to ride.

 Scary Factor: Minimal.
 The ride takes visitors 40 feet in the air, which may be frightening for those intensely scared of heights.
-Motion sickness is rarely a problem – just keep your eyes on the screen and don’t look off to the sides.
+It takes just a few seconds for the ride vehicles to be raised and lowered.
+Motion sickness is rarely a problem.
+It’s important to keep your eyes on the screen and don’t look off to the sides.
 The ride is gentle and there are no significant drops or sharp turns.

-Where to Sit: The best seats are in the front row of the middle vehicle.
-The front row is the one that ultimately is the highest, so you won’t have other people’s feet in your line of sight and won’t be able to see below where the screen ends, both of which take away from the experience.
+Where to Sit: The best seats are in the front row of the middle vehicle, which is row B1.
+The front row is the one that ultimately is the highest, so you won’t have other people’s feet in your line of sight.
+You also won’t be able to see below where the screen ends, both of which take away from the experience.
 Request the front row of the middle section when the cast member asks how many are in your party.

 What You Miss Using FastPass+:

-The Soarin’ queue currently features large screen-based, interactive games to guests waiting in the standby queue, but you’re not missing anything by breezing by them in the FastPass+ line.
+The Soarin’ queue currently features large screen-based, interactive games to guests waiting in the standby queue.
+You’re not missing much by breezing by them in the FastPass+ line.